- Athletes must be 5 years of age as of December 31 of that year

 Compulsories: Level 4 and 5

-• Levels 6-9 are competitive programs using optional routines.
-These levels have difficulty restrictions.
+- Levels 6-10 are competitive programs using optional routines.

 Optional: Level 10

 The Level 10 is the highest level in the Junior Olympics Program.
-Athletes compete at national and international competitions with the FIG Code of Points.
-These athletes have the opportunity to attend Team BC trials for Western Canadian and Canadian Championships.
+Athletes compete at provincial and national competitions.

 The vault should have height, distance and good form from the springboard through to the landing.
 Competitors vault twice.
 The best score is counted.